WebFreak001/avrd/README.md

 # avrd

-## Warning: due to optimization failure this is currently barely usable (executable file is blown up with unused functions)

 Ported defines of avr-gcc and headers of avr-libc.

 Enables you to use D with -betterC on embedded devices.